ThinkDataEd/curriculum/docs/unit4/essential.md

 We can determine the usefulness of decision trees by comparing the number of misclassifications in each.

 ###**<u>[Lesson 18: Where Do I Belong?](lesson18.md)</u>**
-We can identify groups, or “clusters”, in data based on a few characteristics.
+We can identify groups, or “clusters,” in data based on a few characteristics.
 For example, it is easy to classify a group of people into football players and swimmers, but what if you only knew each person’s arm span?
 How well could you classify them into football players and swimmers now?

 ###**<u>[Lesson 19: Our Class Network](lesson19.md)</u>**
 Networks are made when observations are interconnected.
 In a social setting, we can examine how